jdx/mise/docs/dev-tools/backends/vfox.md

 # Vfox Backend <Badge type="warning" text="experimental" />

-[Vfox](https://github.com/version-fox/vfox) plugins may be used in mise as an alternative for asdf plugins.
-On Windows, only vfox plugins are supported since asdf plugins require POSIX compatibility.
+[Vfox](https://github.com/version-fox/vfox) plugins may be used in mise to install tools.

-The code for this is inside of the mise repository at [`./src/backend/vfox.rs`](https://github.com/jdx/mise/blob/main/src/backend/vfox.rs).
+The code for this is inside the mise repository at [`./src/backend/vfox.rs`](https://github.com/jdx/mise/blob/main/src/backend/vfox.rs).

 ## Dependencies